valenti94br/AF_PruebaT/README.md

 npm start
 ```

-3. Open your browser and navigate to http://localhost:3000 (or the specified port) to access the application.
+3. Open your browser and navigate to http://localhost:3000 to access the application.